libp2p/specs/webrtc/README.md

 ## General Open Questions

-_Where _Browser_ is replaced with the major desktop browsers of today (Chrome, Safari, Edge, Firefox)._

 - Should libp2p's WebRTC stack limit itself to using UDP only, or support WebRTC on top of both UDP and TCP?